Forest Bathing

 Individual forest bathing (package of 4 sessions)

 Looking to have a more personal experience?
 This session is just for you.
 I’ll be your guide and help you navigate your connection with Mother Earth.
-Reminder: Forest bathing is not psychotherapy.
-In forest bathing experiences, the forest is the therapist, and I am your guide.
+Dates to be arranged with Becky – 4 x 2 hour sessions Ages 18 and up; $500/per person solo experience with Becky Reminder: Forest bathing is not psychotherapy.
+In…

 $500/per person | 4 x 2 hour sessions